tkeffer/weewx-brultech/README.md

     # Max number of times to try an I/O operation before declaring an error
     max_tries = 3

-    # What units the temperature sensors will be in:
-    temperature_unit = degree_F
+    driver = user.brultech.Brultech

+    # The following is for socket connections:
     [[socket]]
-        # The following is for socket connections:
         host = 192.168.1.104
         port = 8083
         timeout = 20
         # After sending a command, how long to wait before looking for a response
         send_delay = 0.2

     [[sensor_map]]

 ```

 Be sure to set options `host` and `port` to their proper values for your network configuration.